 It is important to consult with mental health professionals to determine the appropriateness of ECT for treatment-resistant anxiety, as it is a complex and intensive procedure with potential side effects.

-Deep Brain Stimulation for treatment-resistant anxiety
+Deep Brain Stimulation for Treatment-Resistant Anxiety

 DBS for treatment-resistant anxiety involves targeting specific brain areas associated with anxiety regulation.
 However, more studies are needed to establish its efficacy, optimal stimulation parameters, and long-term outcomes.